inveniosoftware/invenio/docs/developersguide/tutorial/first-commit.rst

     ./run-tests.sh

+It might complain about PEP8 formatting.
+Generally, it is because of a lack of new line at the end of your files.
+The error message will help you find how to fix it.

 If it complains about the manifest, it is because we added new files, but we didn't register them into the ``MANIFEST.in`` file, so let's do so:

 .. code-block:: bash